gregorwolf/SAP-NPM-API-collection/apis/hdi-dynamic-deploy/README.md

 - `hdi_dynamic_deploy_password`: password for HTTP basic authentication
 - `ENFORCE_AUDITING`: force usage of audit logging.
 If audit logging cannot be enabled, the server will throw an error and stop.
 - `ENFORCE_V2`: force usage of the V2 audit logging API.
 If audit logging V2 cannot be enabled, the server will throw an error and stop.
+- `STRUCTUREDLOGGING`: allows dynamic deployer logs to be in structured format when set to true.
 - `AUDIT_LOG_TENANT`: specifies the tenant to use for audit logging.
 Likely this will be the [subaccount-id](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/b43eff2df3f84124995f6acbc9e5c55b.html) where your app is deployed.
 If this is not specified you may be unable to view the logs.

 Note: Any client that knows the `hdi_dynamic_deploy_user` and the corresponding password will indirectly be able to read the database artifacts contained in the dynamic deploy server.